schrummy14/stabilizer/README.md

 Stabilizer requires LLVM 3.1.
 Follow the directions [here](http://clang.llvm.org/get_started.html) to build LLVM 3.1 and the Clang front-end.
 Stabilizer's build system assumes LLVM include files will be accessible through your default include path.
+[Needs Editing: LLVM 3.1 is fairly old and the directions no longer work]

 By default, Stabilizer will use GCC and the [Dragonegg](http://dragonegg.llvm.org/) plugin to produce LLVM IR.
 Fortran